skeoop/skeoop.github.io/intro/Language-Comparison.md

 Python is the language of choice for AI and Machine Learning, and also used on server-side web apps. microPython can be used on micro-controllers.

 Kotlin is based on Java with a simpler syntax.
+Kotlin uses type inference, mutable/immutable data and object references, and treats primitive types like objects (a nuisance in Java).
-It uses type inference and emphasizes some good design practices such as immutable data and nullable object references.
-Google has declared that Kotlin is the preferred language for new Android app development.
+Google has adopted Kotlin as the preferred language for Android development (but Java can still be used).

 A downside of Kotlin is: a) not as much tool support or learning material as Java and Python,
-b) less demand in job market (but growing), c) adds some conceptual complexity for beginners.
+b) less demand in the job market, c) adds some conceptual complexity for beginners.

 Java is a common choice for OOP courses.
 Kotlin, Scala, and Groovy are all based on Java and run on the JVM.
-If you know Java, they are easy to learn.
+If you know Java, then Kotlin, Scala, and Groovy are easy to learn.

-* [Kotlin][] is based on Java but with simpler syntax and type system.
-There are tools to translate Java source into Kotlin.
-    - Google has made Kotlin the [primary language for Android apps][kotlin-for-android]; DZone calls it [the future of Android][].
 Google offers some free courses:

-    - [Kotlin Bootcamp Course][]
+* [Kotlin Bootcamp Course][]
-    - [Kotlin Android Fundamentals][]
+* [Kotlin Android Fundamentals][]
-* [Scala][] is a functional, object-oriented language based on Java.
-The Play, Akka, and Spark frameworks are written in Scala.
-* [Groovy][] is similar to Kotlin.
-Its used by the Grails web framework and the [Spock][] testing framework.
-Groovy's popularity has been stable (not growing) for a few years.

 ### My View

 Java, Kotlin, and Python are all serious choices for OOP.
-Java has more complex syntax and some complexities like primitive types and checked exceptions.
+Java has more complex syntax and some nuisances like primitive types and checked exceptions.
 But, Java also is more widely used and has much more learning material.
+The syntax is very similar to C# and somewhat similar to C++.

-Python is much easier to learn and more productive to code.
+Python is much easier to learn and more productive to code in.
-Since Python is very flexible and dynamic, the programmer must obey *conventions* to write good code, such as not directly accessing object attributes from other classes, using type hints, and using O-O constructs as they were intended.
+Since Python is very flexible and dynamic, the programmer must understand what he's doing obey *conventions* to write good code, such as not directly accessing object attributes from other classes, using type hints, and using O-O constructs as they were intended.
-Python doesn't have some O-O constructs like data hiding (private or protected access) and interfaces.

 Kotlin has everything that Java has, but omits some blemishes.
-Primitive types are handled like object references for consistency with other types, but internally stored as primitives for efficiency.
+Primitive types are handled like object references for consistency, but internally stored as primitives for efficiency.
-All exceptions are unchecked, so you aren't forced to use "try - catch" (like Python).
+All exceptions are unchecked, so you are never forced to use "try - catch" (like Python).
 Kotlin has nullable objects and forces the progranmer to recognize where they occur.
 Kotlin code can be written as top-level functions (no class or object wrapper), like Python.